 1. Standard Contractual Clauses (SCCs)

-to verify, on a case-by-case basis that the transferred data will have the same levels of protection as within the EU.
+However, data exporters relying on SCCs must verify, on a case-by-case basis, that the transferred data will have the same levels of protection as within the EU.
 Companies cannot just sign the SCCs; they also need to check if they can comply with them in practice.

 This may only be a short-term solution since scrutiny of the SCCs has never been higher.
-For the time being, the transfer method is still valid.
-However, the judgment casts doubt over its reliability as a long-term mechanism for transatlantic data transfers.
+But for the time being, this transfer mechanism is still valid.

 2. Review your network of vendor relationships